top of page

 En-Plan: Planning & Architecture have been appointed to offer planning and design advice on a rural exceptions housing site in Shropshire.

-Following an initial consultation with the client En-Plan: Planing & Architecture are now working in partnership with a local Housing Association to develop a site for affordable housing along with open market properties that will allow for the delivery of the scheme as "enabling development" in the village of Doddington.
+Following an initial planning appraisal with the client En-Plan: Planing & Architecture are now working in partnership with a local Housing Association to develop a site for affordable housing along with open market properties that will allow for the delivery of the scheme as "enabling development" in the village of Doddington.
 This brings us onto the questions of "what is affordable housing" and also "how can you get permission for residential development in the countryside?".

 Affordable housing and rural exception sites: Frequently asked questions